pangeospatial/lesson-data/README.md

 # Lesson Data
 This repo contains lessons data used for any lectures or workshops.

+To download the code from this Github repo click the green "Code" button at the top of the page then click "Download ZIP" in the dropdown.

 # 1 - Environment Prep

 ## 1.1 - With Internet Access